michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 - adj: devoted to a cause or party
 - n: a pike with a long tapering double-edged blade with lateral projections; 16th and 17th centuries
 ### Family
-partisan: bipartisan, nonpartisan, partisanly, partisans, partisanship+;bipartisan: bipartisanly;nonpartisan: nonpartisans;partisanship: nonpartisanship, partisanships
+- partisan: bipartisan, nonpartisan, partisanly, partisans, partisanship+
+- bipartisan: bipartisanly
+- nonpartisan: nonpartisans
+- partisanship: nonpartisanship, partisanships
 ### Examples
 - Pelowski points to reforms that ended social interaction among lawmakers as the start of a partisan shift.
 - His hope, however far-fetched, was that Trump, by demolishing traditional Party ideologies, might somehow help people move beyond hardened partisan positions.